DaveBenham/VenomModules/README.md

 Each set of polyphonic input channels is cloned to match the clone count of the parent module, and sent to the output.
 The number of polyphonic channels at the input should either match the number of input channels at the parent, or else 1.
 If the input is unpatched it is treated as a mono input with a single chanel at constant 0 volts.

+The GRP button above and to the right of each input port controls how the cloned channels will be grouped at the corresponding output
+- **Input channel** ***(yellow, default)*** - All the cloned channels for a given input channel will be grouped together at the output.
+- **Input set** ***(blue)*** - The input channels will be grouped together in order as a set, and then the set will be cloned at the output.

 The number of polyphonic channels at each output will always match the number of poly output channels at the parent.
 The LED to the right of each output indicates whether the output was able to properly clone all input channels.

 If the input poly count matches the parent, then each of the input channels is cloned as per the parent, and the LED is yellow.